 Every project team is different.
 Unique personalities, varied tasks, and responsibilities make every team special.
 There’s no one-size-fits-all solution, so what worked in your last team may not work this time.

 Check in on team members and ask for feedback on team communication.
-They are likely to have valuable insights on how things could be improved.
-And it can help you deal with any minor niggles before they become big problems.
+They are likely to have valuable insights and constructive criticism on improving things.
+And it can help you deal with minor niggles before they become big problems.

 Some team leaders like to use anonymous employee pulse surveys.
-It’s not always possible to be honest in a team environment.
-And so, you are far more likely to receive constructive feedback in an anonymous survey.
+It’s not always possible to be open in a team environment.
+And so, you are far more likely to receive honest opinions from anonymous surveys.

 Furthermore, an open-door policy – whether virtual or real – builds trust and reinforces the importance of open team communication.

 Actively listen to any detailed feedback.
 And if the pulse survey or one-to-one with a colleague throws up an issue, then be sure to take early action.
 After all, acting on feedback is part and parcel of a positive workplace culture.
 Moreover, team conflict often starts as a simple misunderstanding.
 And it only becomes a problem when it’s not dealt with early enough.

 Perhaps a team member is struggling with a lack of information or vague requests from a colleague.
-The colleague may not even be aware that their communication is lacking the clarity the team needs.
-It’s a relatively easy fix to sort out now rather than when a crucial milestone is missed.
+The co-worker may be unaware that their messages lack the clarity the team needs.
+It’s a relatively easy fix to sort out now rather than once a crucial milestone is missed.

 6. Do Fun Stuff As A Team

-Doing fun stuff as a team is definitely more of a challenge when some are remote.
+Doing fun stuff is definitely more of a challenge when some team members are remote.
 It just requires a bit more effort.
-Online quizzes or Friday drinks over Zoom are one option.
-Simply setting aside time in Monday’s stand-up to chat about the weekend or discuss the latest movie can make all the difference.
+Online quizzes or Friday drinks over Zoom are great options.
+However, simply setting aside time in weekly stand-ups to chat about weekend plans or discuss the latest movie makes a big difference.

-When teammates know each other well, then communicating and working towards a common goal becomes much easier.
+When teammates know each other well, then communicating and working towards common goals becomes much easier.
 So, it’s well worth making an effort.
 You will also find that work relationships benefit from some shared fun and relaxation.

 Team Communication: Main Takeaways

-Ready to get started on improving team communication in your business?
+Ready to get started improving team communication?
 Here’s a quick recap of what we covered.

 - Select the right toolkit.
 And your company intranet is a great place to start.